shemetz/ZoomPanOptions/Readme.md

 Apparently this module was developed at the same time this one was, and can do something very similar.
 Oops!

 # [Cursor Zoom](https://github.com/itamarcu/CursorZoom)
-My old foundry module, that only had the "Zoom around cursor" feature, and did not allow configuring it in the setting.
+My old foundry module, that only had the "Zoom around cursor" feature, and did not allow configuring it in the settings for each player.
+If you were a user of Cursor Zoom, please uninstall it and install this module.
+Your players will be able to each set their own preference.